TWUOnline/LDRS627/_pages/unit-5-learning-activities.md

 Read Brookfield, S. (2013). <em>Powerful techniques for teaching adults</em>.
 Chapter 2.

-Focus on the parts of a critical thinking sequence, the importance of a ‘disorienting dilemma’ and some of the strategies Brookfield recommends.
+Focus on the parts of a critical thinking sequence, the importance of a "disorienting dilemma" and some of the strategies Brookfield recommends.
 Take note of any ideas that you could use in your learning design assignment.

 &nbsp;